wjlgatech/DRL-continuous-control/README.md

 ```
 Continuous_Control.ipynb - the main notebook
-agent.py - defines the Agent that is being trained
+ddpg_agent.py - defines the Agent that is to be trained
-model.py - defines the PyTorch model for the Actor and the Critic network
+model.py - defines the ddpg model for the Actor and the Critic network
 checkpoint_actor.pth - is the final trained Actor network
 checkpoint_critic.pth - is the final trained Critic network
+train.py - train the ddpg agent
+test.py - test the performance of the trained agent
 ```

 ## Results